Female reproductive system: Birth control

 There are many types of birth control available to females.
 Birth control can be hormonal or physical in nature.
 Oral contraception can assist with management of various medical conditions, such as menorrhagia.
 However, oral contraceptives can have a variety of side effects, including depression.

 Reproductive rights

 The International Federation of Gynaecology and Obstetrics was founded in 1954 to promote the well-being of women particularly in raising the standards of gynaecological practice and care.
 As of 2010, there were 124 countries involved.

 Reproductive rights are legal rights related to reproduction and reproductive health.
 Women have the right to control matters involving their sexuality including their sexual and reproductive health.
 Violation of these rights include forced pregnancy, forced sterilization, forced abortion and genital mutilation.
 Female genital mutilation is the complete or partial removal of a female's external genitals.

 History

 It is claimed in the Hippocratic writings that both males and females contribute their seed to conception; otherwise, children would not resemble either or both of their parents.
 Four hundred years later, Galen identified the source of 'female semen' as the ovaries in female reproductive organs.

+The evolutionary history of the female reproductive system remains poorly understood because it has been less studied than the male reproductive system.